jtoilliez/slr/README.md

 New locations can be added using the same nomenclature.
 Currently, the following fields are implemented:

-* "ID": a unique key for each `ScenarioPack` item
+* "ID": a unique key for each `SLRProjections` item
-  - "location name": the location for these SLR scenarios, e.g., "San Francisco, CA"; a unique location defines a given `ScenarioPack`
+  - "location name": the location for these SLR scenarios, e.g., "San Francisco, CA"; a unique location defines a given `SLRProjections`
-  - "station ID (CO-OPS)": the NOAA or CO-OPS identification string for the location, if available, e.g, "9414290", a unique location defines a given `ScenarioPack`
+  - "station ID (CO-OPS)": the NOAA or CO-OPS identification string for the location, if available, e.g, "9414290", a unique location defines a given `SLRProjections`
   - "scenarios": an array of JSON items containing specific `Scenario` items

 Each `Scenario` item consists of the following: